10 Questions to Ask when Hiring a Roofing Contractor

 A system warranty provides added protection.
 Buying a roof system means that every component (starter shingles, underlayment, shingles and hip and ridge) comes from a single manufacturer, who rewards you with a longer, stronger warranty for your roof.

 You may need anything from minor repairs to a completely new roof.
 If your roof needs work, take the time to research roofing products and contractors.
 Click here to explore roofing options.

-Streamline Enterprises is located in Mason, Michigan and have been providing the surrounded areas with quality exterior home improvement services since 1998.
+Streamline Enterprises is located in Lansing, Michigan and have been providing the surrounded areas with quality exterior home improvement services since 1998.
 They can provide you with a roof inspection and make the best recommendation for your home and budget.
 Contact Streamline Enterprises for additional information on their products and services.